chesslablab/chess-data/docs/index.md

 ### 🗒 `games`

-This table can be seeded with the PGN files in the `data/example` folder, and can be loaded either all at once or file by file as it is shown in the examples below.
+This table can be seeded with the PGN files in the `data/example` folder either all at once or file by file as it is shown in the examples below.

 Seed the `games` table with all the files in the `data/example` folder: